kayodeji/APCSA-Sorting/README.md

 #APCSA-Sorting

-## Assignment Due on Friday Monday, March 6
+## Assignment Due on Friday, March 6

 ### You will implement a number of sorting algorithms, and I will test their performance.
 This assignment will consist of not just coding, but also testing your code using large data sets before I do.